gusmacaulay/mentat/README.md

 ## %mentat - An Urbit Chatbot

-%mentat is an interface to a selection of AI models.
-It is designed to work specifically with replicate models (https://replicate.com), however, with minor tweaks it can be tuned for OpenAI or inference/huggingface models if required.
+%mentat is an interface to a selection of LLMs.
+It is designed to work specifically with Replicate.com models.

-It currently supports, queries, chat, image generation, and todo list management.
-In progress are message notifications, image generation for %turf and counter-prompted reminders.
+It currently supports queries, chat, image generation, todo list management and reminders, with %turf integration for images, and notifications under construction.

 You can find models to use at https://replicate.com/